 Both Frameworks Are Backed By Giant Tech Communities:

 React Native is offered by Facebook and Flutter is Google’s open-source SDK for mobile app development.
-Both have strong developers’ community which is again a common factor between them.
+Both have a strong developers’ community which is again a common factor between them.

 Open-Source, Free, And Fast: